seunggs/create-k8s-app/README.md

 ### <a name="cost-considerations"></a>Cost considerations
 This project is completely open-source but the resources it provisions will cost you in potentially two ways.
 1. Pulumi: Whether you're on a free or paid plan, the default setup should cost you nothing.
-On a paid plan, it'll come pretty close as create-knative-cluster will provision 200+ resources.
+On a paid plan, it'll come pretty close as create-k8s-app will provision 200+ resources.
 2. AWS: With 1x EKS cluster (~$70/mo), 4x t3.medium EC2 instances (~$120/mo), the default setup will cost you ~$200/mo.
 If you use the RDS option, that'll cost you extra depending on your storage requirements.